pvargas/solar-calculator/README.md

 # Solar Map

 Solar Map is a solar calculator.
-The web app allows users to search for an address in a map, draw a solar installation, and calculate its nominal power.
+The web app allows users to search for an address in a map, draw a solar panel installation, and calculate its nominal power.

 ![Screen](/solar.gif?raw=true "Solar Map")